codeacme17/examor/README.md

 2. Pull the latest remote code updates to refresh your local project.

-3. Delete the existing Docker container and rebuild the project with the `docker compose run` command to incorporate the latest changes.
+3. Delete the existing Docker container and rebuild the project with the `docker compose up --build` command to incorporate the latest changes.

 4. Once the build is successful, navigate to the personal settings page, click the **Import File** button, and re-import the backed-up data into the project.